carvel-dev/carvel/site/content/ytt/docs/develop/how-to-modularize.md

 ```shell
 $ ytt -f .
 ```
-The result is the same as our original template:
+The result is the similar to  our original template with two different apps frontend and backend updated through library :
 ```yaml
 apiVersion: apps/v1
 kind: Deployment